pypackaging-native/pypackaging-native/docs/key-issues/native-dependencies/cpp_deps.md

 2022, because the `manylinux` required a too old C++ version, and made it impossible to create compliant wheels with the RAPIDS C++14 code base.
 See [this blog post for details](https://medium.com/rapids-ai/rapids-0-7-release-drops-pip-packages-47fc966e9472).
+RAPIDS eventually added back support relying on newer versions of the `manylinux` standard, but while it used the broadly applicable `manylinux2014` standard on x86 architectures, notably on arm architectures it used the new "perennial manylinux" because a newer glibc version was required.

 Apache Arrow's issues with wheels and the amount of effort they take were laid out in detail in [this mailing list post by Wes McKinney](https://lists.apache.org/thread/mxvp4mcx01mvox8jckgszyg0h65ddlkn).